-Student Name: Student I.D.:

-Email: Phone:

-Address:

-I am appealing based on the following ground(s): (check at least one)

-NEW INFORMATION: There is new information which will substantially alter the institution's decision.
-(The information must not have been available at the time of the original meeting).

-DUE PROCESS: The Conduct process was not conducted in conformity with prescribed procedures, and there was a substantial departure from, or the denial of rights or procedures under the Student Code of Conduct, which effectively precluded a fundamentally fair determination.
-(Minor deviations from designed procedures are not a justification for an appeal unless significant prejudice to the student resulted).

-O PATHWAY TOO SEVERE: The pathway(s) is unduly harsh or arbitrary and not appropriate for the violation (Simple dissatisfaction with a pathway is not grounds for overturning a pathway under this provision).

-Along with this form, you must attach your written appeal explanation, relative to one or more of the grounds noted above.
-Please refer to the Lackawanna College Student Code of Conduct for a full description of the appeals process.

-By signing this document, you acknowledge that you have reviewed the Lackawanna College Student Code of Conduct, accept that the decision of the Student Conduct Appeal Board is final, and, to the best of your knowledge and belief, the information you have provided is true, accurate, and complete:

-Signature

-Appendix P
+Student Name: Student I.D.: Email: Phone: Address: I am appealing based on the follow ng ground(s): (check at least one) here is new information which will substantially alter the institution's decision. iilable at the time of the original meeting).
+(The was a substantial departure from effectively precluded a fundame duct process was not conducted in conformity with prescribed procedures, and to or the denial of rights or procedures under the Student Code of Conduct, we cally fair determination.
+(Minor deviations from designed procedures are notificant prejudice to the student resulted). vhich - E: The pathway(s) is unduly harsh or arbitrary and not appropriate for the violary is not grounds for overturning a pathway under this provision). ation noted above.
+Please refer to the La By signing this document, Conduct, accept that the decision nust attach your written appeal explanation, relative to one or more of the grocawanna College Student Code of Conduct for a full description of the appeals progrou acknowledge that you have reviewed the Lackawanna College Student Code of the Student Conduct Appeal Board is final, and, to the best of your knowledge vided is true, accurate, and complete: cess. de of Signature

-Student Attendance and Participation Assessment
+Appendix P Professionalism, Attendance, and Classroom Participation Assessment